The Ripple Effect: how to be the change in a turbulent world

 Kindness and gentleness are powerful.
 They can slowly wear down even the hardest problems, just like water can smooth a rough rock over time.

-And what you focus on grows.
 So to feel better, express gratitude every day for everything good in your life: the stars in the night sky, the sunrise, fresh air to breathe, the people you love and care about...alongside everything that’s troubling, there is still, also, always so much to be grateful for.

-Smile at someone.
-Hold the door open for a stranger.
-Look with kindness into their eyes.
-Give a hug.
-Say thank you.
-These little actions make a big difference.
-Right away you’ll both feel better, and remember that you’ll also never see all the places your kindness goes, because it’s like a ripple in the water – it spreads far and wide.
+Right away you’ll both feel better, and remember: you may never see all the places your kindness goes, because it’s like a ripple in the water—once it's started, it spreads far and wide before it dissipates.

 Every day, make it your deliberate intention to express love and kindness in the world; to be “...as soft and yielding as water..the soft <that> overcomes the hard; the gentle <that> overcomes the rigid”.

-Quietly, slowly, surely, with every thought, every word, every action - our little ripples will spread far and wide.
+Quietly, slowly, surely, with every thought, every word, every action, our little ripples will spread far and wide.
 Together, they’ll merge with one another.

 Effortlessly, ever-so-gently, we’ll set this world awash with love and kindness.

-Because as the famous anthropologist Margaret Mead said:
+Remember instead, as the famous anthropologist Margaret Mead said:

-"Never doubt that a small group of thoughtful, committed citizens can change the world: indeed, it's the only thing that ever has." 💛
+"Never doubt that a small group of thoughtful, committed citizens can change the world: indeed, it's the only thing that ever has."

 PS: for more help with navigating turbulent waters, check out this interview where I share seven strategies for how to thrive in changing times.